tbrown122387/dask_on_slurm_demo/README.md

 This assumes you want to run jobs on a "Standard" queue/partition.
 A lot of the information about the nodes on that partition comes from [here.](https://www.rc.virginia.edu/userinfo/rivanna/queues/) It is important to realize that you may or may not have access to some of these, and that some queues limit how many nodes/processes you can request.

+You can check on the status of your jobs from the command line.
+Run something like `qstat -u trb5me`